coolnameismy/BabyBluetooth/README_en.md

 functionality
 - 1：scanfor peripheral, conncet peripheral 、read characteristic，read characteristic 's value,discover descriptors and descriptors's value，the message all in nslog,this app none UI

+**BabyBluetoothExamples/BluetoothStubOnOSX** :mac os app 。it can act a bluetooth peripheral.this app solve that learning Bluetooch but without periphera。and it also can be a demo and learing peripheral model program 。it write by swift

+functionality
+- 1：be a bluetooch peripheral，and can be scaned ,connected,writed,readed,subscibe by CBCentralManager
+- 2：provide a service and contian three characteristic,each has one of read,write,subscibe permission

 # compatibility
 - Bluetooch 4.0，another name is BLE，ios6 free access
 - both os and ios